 Install Flurry Android SDK¶

-If you are looking to manually download the Flurry SDK and add the .jar files follow the instructions for Manual SDK Integrations.
+If you are looking to manually download the Flurry SDK and add the .aar files follow the instructions for Manual SDK Integrations.

-We recommend installing the Flurry SDK via jcenter, instructions are as follows.
+We recommend installing the Flurry SDK via Maven Central, instructions are as follows.

-The Flurry SDK is available via jcenter.
-You can add it to your application by including the following in your
+You can add the Flurry SDK to your application by including the following in your

 If you created the Flurry app within the last 5 minutes, the app may not yet be live on our servers and thus will not reflect real-time data.
 Re-run your app after 5 minutes to see your session recorded on the Real Time dashboard.